piyushkumarjiit/K8S/README.md

 ### To add a new node to cluster
 We can add new nodes to the cluster without rerunning the script.
 To add a node, copy the <code>prepare_node.sh</code> to the node to eb added, update the variables in <code>prepare_node.sh</code> to be only applicable to the specific node and execute <code>prepare_node.sh</code>.
 Once it completes successfully, copy the applicable node on-boarding command from primary node (the node from where you ran the script).
 In the HOME folder there would be 2 files <code>add_worker.txt</code> and <code>add_master.txt</code> which contain respective commands.
-Execute these commands from your new node.
-The node would be added to the cluster.
+Execute these commands from your new node and it would be added to the cluster.

 ## Cleanup
-As I had to iterate multiple times, I have also created set of scripts that would cleanup and bring your nodes to original state (almost).
+I have also created set of scripts that would cleanup and bring your nodes to original state (almost).

 Connect to your server (terminal or SSH session), got your home directory and download the script using:
 <code>wget https://raw.githubusercontent.com/piyushkumarjiit/K8S/master/Cleanup_Kubernetes_V01.sh</code>